Geoffrey Hickinbottom

-Geoffrey Alfred Hickinbottom (born 15 November 1932) is a former English cricketer.
-Hickinbottom was a right-handed batsman who fielded as a wicket-keeper.
+Geoffrey Alfred Hickinbottom (15 November 1932 – 2 February 2024) was an English cricketer.
+Hickinbottom was a right-handed batter who played as a wicket-keeper for Leicestershire in 1959.
 He was born at Leicester, Leicestershire.

 Hickinbottom made his first-class debut for Leicestershire against Yorkshire in the 1959 County Championship.
 He made four further first-class appearances for the county in that season, the last of which came against Glamorgan.
 A specialist wicket-keeper, he took four catches and made three stumpings behind the stumps, while with the bat he scored six runs.

+His death was announced by Leicestershire County Cricket Club on 4 March 2024.